 6 ounces semi-sweet, dark, or bittersweet chocolate, chopped (1 cup semi-sweet chocolate chips may be substituted)

-Bake for 8 to10 minutes, until edges are set and tops are barely set, even if slightly underbaked in the center.
-Watch them very closely after 7 minutes and I recommend not baking longer than ten minutes.
-Cookies firm up as they cool, and baking too long will result in cookies that become too crisp and hard (The cookies shown in the photos were baked for 8 minutes, with trays rotated at the 4-minute mark, and have chewy edges with pillowy soft centers).
-Allow cookies to cool on the baking sheet for 5 to 10 minutes before removing and transferring to a rack to finish cooling.
-Store cookies in an airtight container at room temperature for up to 1 week, or in the freezer for up to 3 months.
+- Allow cookies to cool on the baking sheet for 5 to 10 minutes before removing and transferring to a rack to finish cooling.
+Cookies will keep airtight at room temperature for up to 1 week, or in the freezer for up to 4 months.
 Alternatively, unbaked cookie dough can be stored in an airtight container in the refrigerator for up to 5 days, so consider baking only as many cookies as desired and save the remaining dough to be baked in the future when desired.

 I love peanut butter!